scratchbuffer/site/content/topics/javascript-typescript/javascript-typescript-setup-npm.md

 ### 3.2.1 Import Types Already In Use

-While not strictly necessary, we can import the Node request and response types `IncomingMessage` and `ServerResponse`.
+While not strictly necessary, we can import the type definitions which are already using from the Node `http` package.
-We are already using these as the `req` and `res` variables in our handler function, we just could not see them!
-Importing the types can help with editor tooling for autocomplete and jumping to type documentation.
+Declaring the types explicitly can help with editor tooling for autocomplete and jumping to type documentation, as well as make the code easier to understand.

-First we must install the `@types/node` package to expose the definitions.
+First, we must install the `@types/node` package to expose the definitions.
-It can be a bit tricky - I installed the latest LTS Node version with NVM and got version `24.12.0`, but if I just run `npm install @types/node`, I will get the latest `@types/node` package which is on version 25.
+This can be a bit tricky - I installed the latest LTS Node version with NVM and got version `24.12.0`, but if I just run `npm install @types/node`, I will get the latest `@types/node` package which is on version 25.
-Further, the `@types/node` package does not release a version for every single minor or patch version of `node`.
+Further, most type definitions are not updated for every single minor or patch version of the associated package.

-Instead, just restrict it to the same major version:
+Instead, just restrict the types package to the same major version:

 ```shell
 npm install --save-dev @types/node@24
 ```

 Now we can add types to our Node server handler function.
+The types for the `req` and `res` variables in our handler function are `IncomingMessage` and `ServerResponse`.

 This line:
 ```js
 (req, res) => {